Don't Pray for Me

-"Don't Pray for Me" is a song recorded by Dutch symphonic metal and rock band Within Temptation.
+"Don't Pray for Me" is a song recorded by Dutch symphonic metal band Within Temptation.
 It was released worldwide as a single on 8 July 2022 via digital download and streaming and as part of an EP containing the previous three independent singles released by the band and their respective instrumental versions.
 A limited edition on vinyl was also released on 15 July.
 The song was produced by their long-time producer Daniel Gibson, with Mathijs Tieken and Within Temptation serving as additional producers.

 Background

 After the band were forced to cancel the scheduled concerts for 2020 due to safety measures that had to be undertaken as a result of the COVID-19 pandemic, they opted to release a series of standalone singles freshly created as a means of staying active and keeping in touch with their fans before the release of an entire album.
 After the decrease of the pandemic and the relaxation of the safety measures, which allowed live concerts to happen again, the band opted to continue with this form of releasing songs as a way of leading up to their next studio album.
 The fourth of these singles, "Don't Pray for Me", was announced on 22 June 2022 and released on 8 July.
 On the following week, a music video for the song was also released.
 On 15 July, a 7" limited edition gold coloured vinyl was released by the specialized label Music on Vinyl as a result of their partnership with the band for the release of exclusive vinyl editions.
 At first, lead vocalist Sharon den Adel stated that the upcoming album, scheduled for 2023, would feature the songs released during this period; however, as the writing process for the album progressed, the singer commented that the band decided to pursue another direction which didn't fit those songs anymore.